Connect with us

 on

-Mississippi birth numbers are roughly the same as last year, despite the state department predicting at least 5,000 a year more from a nearly total abortion ban.
+Mississippi birth numbers are roughly the same as last year, despite the state health department predicting at least 5,000 a year more from a nearly total abortion ban.

-However, analysis of data shows that unwanted or unplanned pregnancies increased in every ban state – with Mississippi the second-highest estimated increase.
+However, analysis of data shows that unwanted or unplanned pregnancies increased in every ban state – with Mississippi having the second-highest estimated increase.

 Mail-order abortion pills and the opening of new abortion clinics aimed at serving those in red states are likely among the reasons Mississippi didn’t see the large spike in births state officials expected.
 Still, diminished accessibility meant that the ban prevented about one-fourth of Mississippi women who might have otherwise sought an abortion from attaining one, according to recent research published in November by the Institute of Labor Economics.

-Birth numbers vary from year to year based on a variety of factors, and do not, therefore, provide a complete picture on their own of the effects the Dobbs Supreme Court had on fertility – the number of born to women of reproductive age.
+Birth numbers vary from year to year based on a variety of factors, and do not, therefore, provide a complete picture on their own of the effects the Dobbs Supreme Court decision had on fertility – the number of children born to women of reproductive age.
 The study uses a statistical method called Synthetic Difference-in-Differences to compare ban states to selected non-ban states post-Dobbs.

 “Basically, what it does is it lets us compare changes in births in states enforcing total bans to changes in births in states that are a good set of controls for what would have happened if total bans hadn’t been enforced,” explained Caitlin Myers, a professor of economics at Middlebury College in Vermont and an author of the study.